 - Selecting the time of the year when to conduct a survey can result in 15-35% reduction in overall cost of the survey, due to less weather downtime and more efficient data acquisition

 - Single-pass surveying, whereby in a single pass of a vessel a number of activities can be carried out simultaneously, would have a significant cost saving potential, as less time is required to conduct a survey

 Supply & Demand Dynamics

 Demand for the site survey services is driven by exploration, appraisal and development activities around the world.
 Around 60% of the site survey services are required during exploration and appraisal activities with the rest during the development stage.
 In addition, at the exploration and appraisal phase, the survey area and complexity is larger than during the field development.
 Although with a smaller share, offshore wind farms projects, telecom and power cable laying projects worldwide, have a direct impact on the demand for site survey services as well and are independent of the oil industry.

-The site survey services would show very limited growth opportunities in 2018.
-Primarily due to limited exploration activities and investment preference to brownfield projects, i.e. improve/maintain existing production, dominating the investments.
+The site survey services would show some growth opportunities in 2018, primarily due to spending increase on brownfield projects and large EPC projects in KSA, UAE and Qatar.
 A significant demand may come from offshore wind farms projects around the world, which are on the rise.

 Fugro has dominated the supply of site survey services for many years and is the only company covering a full spectrum of the survey services.
 A number of other companies do exist, but their specialization is limited to a geographic area or technology type.
 Hence, there is no direct global competitor to Fugro.

 In GCC there are a number of smaller companies providing the services.
 An evident trend in the supply side is the emergence of local service providers in the lower-end segment.
 In addition, the majority of equipment and vessels used in the services is manufactured/owned by 3rd parties.